aayushdogra/ToDoList-v2/README.md

 # ToDoList-v2
 Upgraded my ToDoList-v1 by adding database to it.
 Now we can add data, delete data and store data.
-Used MongoDB and Mongoose for DB Functionality.
+Used MongoDB and Mongoose for DB Functionality and Heroku for server functionality.

+// For Local Machine
 Now we can create custom ToDoList by just simply adding the title in the URL, i.e https://localhost:3000/CustomName/ Just add the custom list name in place of "CustomName" in the URL.